Carbonara alla vignarola

 If you want to give your carbonara alla vignarola that typically Roman flavor, do take the time to seek out guanciale.
 You can usually find it at Italian delis and, as it become more popular, even in some more upscale supermarkets.
 It is also available from several online sources.

-The thing to bear in mind about guanciale is that it tends to smoke and burn more easiily than either pancetta or bacon, so as instructed to cook it over very gentle heat.
+The thing to bear in mind about guanciale is that it tends to smoke and burn more easily than either pancetta or bacon, so as instructed, cook it over very gentle heat.
 I like to “cheat” and add a drizzle of olive oil or a dab of lard, which I find really cuts down on the smoke.

 If you can’t find guanciale, then pancetta provides an acceptable if not entirely DOC substitute.
-If you can’t find pancetta, salt pork would also work reasonably well.
+And even better in my opinion, salt pork seasoned with freshly ground pepper and stored uncovered in the fridge for a couple of days to dry.
 I would not suggest bacon, however.
 Its smokey flavor would take over and unbalance the flavors in the dish.

 Artichokes